facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 - If you want to slightly vary your form within a Task (by inserting different values into its text), you need to add two files (that will be used to auto-generate `task_data.json` file):
     - `token_sets_values_config.json` containing a JSON array of objects (each with one key `tokens_values` and value representing name-value pairs for a set of text tokens to be used in one form version).
     - `form_config.json` containing a single JSON object with one key `form`.
-- For more detail, read on about dynamic form configs.
+    - For more details, read on about dynamic form configs.
+- If you want to insert code (HTML or JS) into your form config, you need to create `insertions` directory in the form config directory, and place these files there
+    - For more details, read on about insertions.

 For detailed structure of each config file, see [Config file reference](#config-file-reference).